-\ See on the one hand Toland's Amyntor, and on the other Wagstaffe's Vindication of the royal martyr, 3d edition with Young's addition.
-We may remark, that Lord Clarendon's total filence with regard to this subject, in so full a history, composed in vindication of the King's measures and with regard to this subject, in so full a history, composed in vindication of which that author was character, forms a strong presumption on Toland's side, and a presumption of which that author was character, forms a strong presumption on Toland's side, and a presumption of which that author was ignorant; the works of the noble historian not being then published.
+filence with regard to this subject, in so sull a history, composed in vindication of the King's meafures and character, forms a very strong presumption on Toland's side, and a presumption of which that author was ignorant; the works of the noble historian not being then published.
 Bishop Burnet's testimony too must be allowed of weight against the Icon.